 If the lid is well sealed, pull the rubber ring tab to allow outside air to enter the jar thus neutralizing the vacuum and easily lift the lid from the jar.
 In case of difficulty the rubber ring tab can be pulled by using pliers.

 This canning tecnique is ideal for jams and jellies.

 Sterilize and check the jars and lids as in step 1.

 Fill the jars with hot jam/jelly and follow instructions as in step 3.

-Proceed with the clamping, before closing the jars, carefully wipe any food away from the rims of the jars and lids fitted with the natural rubber gasket.
+Proceed with the clamping, before closing the jars, carefully wipe any food away from the rims of the jars and lids fitted with the rubber gasket.

 DO NOT TURN THEM UPSIDE DOWN.